placeholder

 Apart from scouring the whole UK savings market and opening multiple savings accounts in order to stick within the FSCS limit, with all the paperwork that come with each, there is a simpler way to earn more than the high street banks are offering but keep the paperwork and hassle to a minimum.

-Cash Savings Platforms are the latest innovation for savers – and as they develop further could be the answer for savers who are cash rich but time poor.
+Cash Savings Platform are the latest innovation for savers – and could be the answer for savers who are cash rich but time poor.

-They are savings supermarkets, allowing savers to buy off the shelf savings products (from those that are available) with one application – giving those with larger amounts to deposit an easier way to split their cash between providers, so that they don’t exceed the £85,000 FSCS limit; helping to achieve a competitive return whilst keeping your cash protected in a simple, easy to use way.
+They are savings supermarkets, allowing savers to buy off the shelf savings products with one application – giving those with larger amounts to deposit an easier way to split their cash between providers, helping to achieve a competitive return whilst keeping your cash more protected in a simple, easy to use way.

 How these platforms work varies from provider to provider, but the premise is the same – one application and then you have access to a variety of accounts.